Investors Know: Canada Is No Easy Takeover

 The U.S. failed to annex Canada.
 Panel 3

-The Stuff You Do Not Need Trading Post - Proudly open but high tariffs, betrayed friendship, insults, disrespect, and distrust shock a big-eyed Canadian beaver.
-He is stopped from trading his lumber, oil, power, seafood, and essential minerals with cooperation replaced by uncertainty, unpredictability, and worry.
+The Stuff You Do Not Need Trading Post - Proudly open, but high tariffs, betrayed friendship, insults, disrespect, and distrust shock a big-eyed Canadian beaver.
+He is stopped from trading his lumber, oil, power, seafood, and essential minerals, with cooperation replaced by uncertainty, unpredictability, and worry.

 Panel 4.
 The Emperor Flushes Jobs and Prosperity